itssamuelrowe/binarystars/content/strings/extracting-characters-from-strings.md

 You can extract characters from strings in a number of ways.
-We discuss about each technique in this lecture.
+We discuss about each technique in this section.

 Internally, strings store characters in an array.
 However, you cannot access the characters of the string using the array subscript operator.
 But many methods